astronomer/docs/astro/install-azure.md

     ![The Azure SSO URL and the 'copy to clipboard' button](/img/docs/azure-sso.png)

     Share this URL with anyone at your company who needs to access your newly created Organization.
 Any users that access Astro with this URL will automatically be added to your Organization as an Organization Member.
-You can add them to your Workspace from Astro’s Cloud UI so they can start deploying code and running DAGs.
+You can add them to your Workspace from the Astro UI so they can start deploying code and running DAGs.
 See [Manage users in your Astro Workspace](https://docs.astronomer.io/astro/manage-workspace-users).

     :::info